 Butter coffee is a high-fat, low-carb drink that is essentially hot coffee blended with butter or another healthy fat such as coconut oil.
 Butter coffee generally has between 150-300 calories per serving, depending on how much fat you add.

 The benefit of butter coffee is that it has no carbs or sugar.
-If you are practicing intermittent fasting, then butter coffee is a way to help extend your fast without raising your blood sugar enough to break your fast.
+If you are practicing intermittent fasting or a ketogenic diet, then butter coffee is a way to help extend your fast without raising your blood sugar enough to break your fast.

 It should be noted, however, that there are no long-term studies on the risks or benefits of drinking butter coffee.
 But, studies do seem to agree that moderate consumption of coffee imparts numerous health benefits.